snorbertas/Arduino-LED-Train/README.md

 If you want to attempt to rebuild it yourself.
 The default pins used in my code are as follows:
   - Analog #1: Sensor INPUT
-  - Digital #3: button INPUT
+  - Digital #3: Button INPUT
   - Digital #4 to #13: LED OUTPUT